CapPow/Plant-Digitization-Project/README.md

 - The wiki will eventually contain all necessary documentation needed by a user to install/use the application.

-## Want to contribute to the project, or recruit us for something after we graduate?
+## Want to contribute to the project or recruit us for something after we graduate?
 Contact us!

 [Jacob Motley](https://www.linkedin.com/in/jacob-motley-b627a1152) - BS [Computer Science](https://github.com/j-h-m): Software Systems - UTC.